Abrar-Husain-870/Sahayak-AI/README.md

 *   **Node.js and npm**: This project requires Node.js.
 We recommend using a recent LTS version (v18 or higher).
 You can download and install Node.js from the official [Node.js website](https://nodejs.org/). npm (Node Package Manager) is included with Node.js.

-Make sure you have the following installed:

-*   Git
-*   Node.js (v18 or higher recommended)

 ### Cloning the Repository

 First, clone the repository to your local machine: